Hi : ) I’m Sade.

 Career-wise, I’ve been many things: namely an admissions counselor, teacher, and writer.
 As a USC graduate, Girl Scout Gold Award recipient, and social justice advocate, I’m passionate about this world and the people in it.
-Education, travel, and social connection remain the threads that connect each of my hobbies and professions.
+Education, travel, activism, and wellness remain the threads that connect all my hobbies and professions.

-Finally, my graduate coursework and research interests are heavily steeped in Critical Race Theory.
-With the times being what they are, I find myself writing more frequently about race in America, the Black experience, and perhaps unusually, Whiteness.
-I hope to use this space to flesh out race in ways I have not yet seen, and to stimulate discussions I feel we are not having as a country.
+Finally, my graduate coursework is heavily steeped in Critical Race Theory.
+With the times being what they are — bananas! — I find myself reflecting more frequently about race in America.
+I am fascinated by the intersections of race, class, and gender, the global Black experience, and perhaps unusually, Whiteness.
+I sometimes to use my platform to flesh out race in ways I haven’t yet seen, and to stimulate discussions I feel we aren’t having widely enough as a country.

 “Another world is not only possible, she is on her way.